2024 GHS Label Requirements for Safety and Compliance

 It’s important to note that BS5609 certification is always done by a certified third party, never by the label manufacturer.
 However, at Avery, our Research and Development team actually tests our GHS labels quite rigorously before sending them for BS5609 certification.
 We even have an entire article devoted to recommended printers for our GHS labels.

-How we use our own GHS labels for safety and compliance
+How we use our own GHS tools for safety and compliance

 Like many companies, Avery does not manufacture, ship, or sell chemicals, but we still have them in the workplace.
 For one thing, Avery Facility Maintenance Technician Manny Padilla oversees the use of several mixtures for cleaning and disinfecting on a daily basis.
 Additionally, our R&D team uses chemicals to test the chemical resistance of Avery products.
 Of course, every employee also has access to bleach wipes, hand sanitizer, and screen cleaner for use as needed.